 All these costs will be included in the annual service charge demand which is payable by all leaseholders in the block in accordance with their set lease provisions.

 The service charge depending on the management company processes in place will be charged on the annual basis.
 The service charge budgets are made from estimates and actual budgets.

-The actual accounting processes will differ from management company to management company, but this type of service charge budget preparation is the most common in the block management.
+The actual accounting processes will differ in each management company, but this type of service charge budget preparation is the most common in block management.

 The management company must complete a tender process when introducing a periodic contract worth more than £100 per annum per leaseholder or single repair works worth more than £250 per annum per leaseholder.

-This process is prescribed by the statute law in the Landlord and Tenant Act 1985 section 20 which states that if periodic contracts or single repair works exceeds the amounts mentioned above then management company will have to complete a tender process which is formed of three stages:
+This process is prescribed in Landlord and Tenant Act 1985 section 20 which states that if periodic contracts or single repair works exceeds the amounts mentioned above then the management company will have to complete a tender process which is formed of three stages: